What’s a Credit Union?

 Are savings deposits insured?

 Yes.
 All savings accounts are insured up to $250,000 by the NCUA, the National Credit Union Administration, an agency of the federal government.
-IRA accounts are insured separately at $250,000.
+IRA accounts are insured separately up to $250,000.

 Who can join a credit union?

 A credit union exists to serve a specific group of people, such as a group of employees or the members of a professional or religious group.
 This is called a “field of membership.”
 The field of membership may include where they live, where they work, where they go to school, where they attend church or where a business or organizations is located.
 Our membership spans from Allegany and Garrett Counties in Maryland, to Mineral, Preston and Tucker Counties in West Virginia.